 Bellarmine offices will remain open and we will reopen for retreatants when the summer construction project of the manor home is complete.
-Registration for fall retreats will be available in the next few days.
+Registration for fall retreats is available here.
 Peace be with you and God bless you abundantly.

 A quiet atmosphere of sacred silence for you to encounter God...